Morphisms of pre-Calabi-Yau categories and morphisms of cyclic $A_{\infty}$-categories: Pre-Calabi-Yau categories

-\begin{definition} A \textbf{disc} $D$ is a circle with distinguished set of points which are either incoming or outgoing points.
+\begin{definition} A \textbf{disc} $D$ is a circle with two distinguished sets of points $I$ and $O$ such that $|O|\geq 1$, $|I|\geq 0$ if $|O|>1$ and $|I|>0$ if $|O|=1$.
+The points in $I$ (resp. $O$) are called \textbf{incoming} (resp. \textbf{outgoing}).
 An incoming (resp. outgoing) point will be pictured as an incoming (resp. outgoing) arrow (see Figure \ref{fig:disc}).
 The \textbf{size} of the disc $D$ is the number of outgoing arrows, and it will be denoted by $|D|$. \end{definition}

 \begin{definition} Given a graded quiver $\MA$ with set of objects $\MO$, a \textbf{decorated disc of size $n$} is a disc of size $n$ together with a clockwise labeling of the outgoing arrows from $1$ to $n$ and a distinguished object of $\MO$ between any couple of consecutive arrows.
 Given an arrow $\alpha$ of the disc $D$, we will write it $\alpha = {}_{y}\alpha_{x}$ with $x, y \in \MO$ to indicate that $x$ clockwise precedes the arrow $\alpha$ in $D$ and $\alpha$ clockwise precedes $y$ in $D$.
 For instance, the outgoing arrow labeled by $3$ in Figure \ref{fig:decorated-disc} might be denoted by ${}_{x_{3}^{1}}\alpha_{x_{1}^{3}}$.